Dow, S&P 500 fall as financials drag; Nasdaq at record

 Last week, all three indexes posted their fifth consecutive quarterly gains.
 They scaled new highs on Friday.

-On Tuesday, the Cboe Volatility Index (.VIX), an options market gauge of expectations for near-term volatility, rose 1.37 points to close at 16.44, its highest close in two weeks, highlighting investors' jangled nerves.
+On Tuesday, the Cboe Volatility Index, an options market gauge of expectations for near-term volatility, rose 1.37 points to close at 16.44, its highest close in two weeks, highlighting investors’ jangled nerves.

 Declining issues outnumbered advancing ones on the NYSE by a 1.86-to-1 ratio; on Nasdaq, a 2.18-to-1 ratio favored decliners.